 There’s nothing more classic than a strong, crimson pout.
-(At least in my beauty world.)
 But many vibrant-hued lipsticks are packed with lip-drying chemicals, “accidental ingredients” like lead, and mineral-oil bases meant to lubricate bike chains not your lips.
-I get that pigments are still primarily chemical- and insect-derived, but what about the other 98 percent of my lipstick?
+Is it possible to find a red lipstick that’s both highly natural and high-performance?
+We put seven reds to the test.

 Shade we tried: Siren Tryst 412

 Best for: Creating a matte, bee-stung look.

 This red weighs in somewhere between a lip balm and a stain, but the color lasts for hours and fades naturally and evenly.
 Even better, it comes in 16 shades.

 What’s in it: Seventy percent certified organic ingredients, wildcrafted botanicals, no chemicals, and beeswax and jojoba for base ingredients.
 Made with wind power, and sold in sleek yet biodegradable packaging.

 Shade we tried: Aster

 Best for: Anti-aging ingredients and a matte finish.

 Chantecaille’s claim that color lasts for six hours is a stretch, but it does have reasonably good holding power.